'Tennessee Waltz' Trivia

 Our brand new Saba 50, Tennessee Waltz, is light, spacious and comfortable.
 She offers you all the pleasures of the sea, both under sail and at anchor where relaxation goes hand in hand with comfort and pleasure.

-The lights of the Tennessee State Capitol were softly dimmed for the 24th annual A Tennessee Waltz.
+*In 2016 the lights of the Tennessee State Capitol were softly dimmed for the 24th annual A Tennessee Waltz.
 And for the 14th consecutive year, Jack Daniel’s Distillery presented the black-tie benefit for the Tennessee State Museum.